Spectral Joint Subspace Estimation for Heterogeneous Multi-View Data: Geometry and Reweighting: Summary

 We briefly highlight the technical novelty of our analysis.
 Our primary tool is the explicit representation of the spectral projector developed by \cite{xia2021normal}.
 While \cite{yang2025estimating} utilizes the same tool, their analysis is restricted to the first-order expansion.
 Consequently, their derived error bound remains non-vanishing with respect to $K$, even in the ideal scenario where $\V_k^\top \W_k = 0$.
-In contrast, our analysis systematically accounts for the full expansion to all orders, which is technically more involved and leads to sharper bounds that can vanish as $K \to \infty$ under generic geometric conditions.
+In contrast, our analysis systematically accounts for the full expansion to all orders, which is technically more involved and leads to sharper bounds that can vanish as $K \to \infty$ under near-orthogonal loading-orientation conditions or a sign-symmetric random-loading model.